SamirRSharma/quickly/README.md

 I used the Create React App to make this.
-I spent around 10 hours, the limit I gave myself was 9 hours.
+I spent around 10 hours, that was the limit I gave myself.
 I wanted to include stuff like a button on signup to go back to login and cleaning up the CSS but ran out of time.
+I ran a npm test to make sure it was working and also tested signing in and loging in.
+I did have one issue with it showing my profile info from logging in but ran out of time.

-This was a reall cool project to work on (had to brush up on my react skills), thank you for this opportunity.
+This was a reall cool project to work on (had to brush up on my react skills which as fun), thank you for this opportunity!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).